danielk333/phd-course-software-development/content/handouts/setup-env.md

 3. debug code
 4. (deploy code)

-As many of us who started programming as kids, my first "development environment" was [notepad](https://en.wikipedia.org/wiki/Windows_Notepad) (yes notepad is >40 years old), [cmd](https://en.wikipedia.org/wiki/Cmd.exe) and the then new and cool [mingw32](https://en.wikipedia.org/wiki/MinGW).
+As many of us who started programming as kids, my first "development environment" was [notepad](https://en.wikipedia.org/wiki/Windows_Notepad), [cmd](https://en.wikipedia.org/wiki/Cmd.exe) and the then new and cool [mingw32](https://en.wikipedia.org/wiki/MinGW).

 In essenece you do not need a lot to have a development environment.
 Back then `notepad` let me edit the code, `mingw32` and `cmd.exe` allowed me to compile and run it.
 Debugging occurred by reading compilation and runtime errors (bad as they were in those days) and by littering the code with "im here now!" print statements.
 Deploying was literally the same as running the code locally so I had that covered too.